-Transparency and responsibility are prerequisites for Sweco’s continued success as a decentralised company that has grown faster than most.
+Transparency and responsibility are prerequisites for Sweco’s continued success as a decentralized company which has grown faster than most.

 It should be easy to do business with Sweco.
 There isn’t any small group of executives who maintain all important customer contacts.
 It is, rather, our 15,000 employees in their day-to-day meetings with customers who each assume major responsibility for their specific assignments.